Model loco design

-All my tender locos use a twin flue JVR C type boiler with a ceramic gas burner or vaporising spirit burner.
+All my tender locos use a triple flue JVR C type boiler with a ceramic gas burner or vaporising spirit burner.
 From the T9 onwards all tender locos have a highly detailed dummy backhead with the real controls hidden behind.
 The backhead is not really visible in a Q1.
 All the R/C gear goes in the tender operating the loco via rods and Bowden cables where suitable.

 The aim for all locos is to get similar duration to the DEE and ARM1G locos.